William Cameron Menzies: Accolades

 At the 12th Academy Awards held on February 29, 1940, Menzies won an Academy Honorary Award "for outstanding achievement in the use of color for the enhancement of dramatic mood" in the production of Gone With the Wind.

 Legacy

 In 2005, Menzies was in the first group of art directors and production designers inducted into the Art Directors Guild Hall of Fame.

 Several of Menzies home movies are part of the collection of the Academy Film Archive and were preserved by the archive in 2015.

+Personal Life

+Menzies was married to Mignon Toby Menzies; they had two children.